A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

-Next, we perform a unitary transformation of the two ground-states into two superpositions so that only one of them is coupled to the two lasers, and the other is the EIT dark state, shown in Fig.~\ref{fig:EIT}(b).
-The dark state is dark due to the destructive interference of the population in the excited state from the two ground-states.
-The basis transformation is
+Next we transform the ground states into the bright and dark basis.
+We perform a unitary transformation of the two ground states into two superpositions so that only one of them is coupled to the two lasers, and the other is not.
+The superposition that is dark to the light is the EIT dark state, shown in Fig.~\ref{fig:EIT}(a).
+The dark state is dark due to the destructive interference of the population in the excited state from the two ground states.